nanamake/r22sdf/README.md

 	);

 Data must be input consecutively in natural order.
-The result is output in bit-reversed order.
+The result is scaled to 1/N and output in bit-reversed order.
-The output latency differs depending on the number of FFT points.
+The output latency differs depending on the transform size.
 For 64-point FFT, it is 71 clock cycles.

 *64-point FFT timing diagram*